francescomaturi/assignment2/README.md

 -> to finish beacause you can specify before and after

+-> WARNING: IF I CALL THAT URL IT RETURNS RANDOM VALUES

 **POST /person/{p_id}/healthprofile?height=YOUR_HEIGHT&weight=YOUR_WEIGHT**

 Creates a new healthprofile for the given person with the passed parameters.
 Returns the person with his new current healthprofile.